JimberSoftware/docs/advanced/unified_environment/unified_environment.md

 - **Cost efficiency**: You only need one environment for multiple companies, significantly reducing infrastructure, licensing, and operational overhead.
 - **Meets minimum requirements**: Jimber SASE requires a minimum of 10 users per environment.
 By unifying companies into one environment, you can efficiently meet this requirement without forcing small companies to maintain separate environments.
-- **Centralized management**: A single SASE instance simplifies administration, monitoring, and updates.
+- **Centralized management**: A single SASE instance for small companies simplifies administration, monitoring, and updates.
-- **Simplified maintenance**: With fewer environments to manage, ongoing maintenance and policy management are easier and less time-consuming.
+- **Simplified maintenance**: With fewer environments for small companies, ongoing maintenance and policy management are easier and less time-consuming.
-- **Clear separation with flexibility**: Even though companies share the environment, unique configurations, policies, and access controls ensure that each company remains isolated and secure within the unified setup.
+- **Clear separation with flexibility**: Even though companies share the unified environment, unique configurations, policies, and access controls ensure that each company remains isolated and secure within the setup.

-This design enables you to support multiple companies efficiently, while maintaining clarity, security, and scalability within Jimber SASE.
+## Remark

+For companies with more than 10 users, we advise creating a **dedicated environment** rather than including them in a unified environment.
+This helps avoid unnecessary complexity and ensures cleaner management of policies and configurations.

 ---